systelab/systelab-components-wdio-test/SCREENSHOTS.md

 - [pngjs](https://github.com/lukeapage/pngjs): For image read/write to disk

-# Screenshot reporting
+## Screenshot reporting

 This utility allows generating screenshot based reporting.
 For now, it has been created for helping on tests troubleshooting, although it could be extended and used also for formalizing execution evidences.

 Screenshot reporting configuration:

-- setBasePath(string): void: Sets the base path where the screenshots will be located.
+- `setBasePath(string): void`: Sets the base path where the screenshots will be located.
-- beforeSuite(suite: any): void: resets a spec (it) counter to zero.
+- `beforeSuite(suite: any): void`: resets a spec (it) counter to zero.
 Intended to be called from beforeSuite hook.
-- afterTest(test, context, status): Promise void: takes a screenshot and saves it for now in a basic folder structure.
+- `afterTest(test, context, status): Promise void`: takes a screenshot and saves it in a basic folder structure.
 Intended to be called from the afterTest hook.
   Structure example:
   ````
   - <"describe description string of 1st e2e-spec.ts file">/